 The land underneath a transmission line is called a right-of-way.
 We acquire the right-of-way to build and operate our transmission facilities in a safe and reliable manner.
 In most cases, Xcel Energy has an easement on the property where the transmission line (and right-of-way) is located, or Xcel Energy may own the right-of-way in fee.

 An easement is a permanent right authorizing a person or party to use private land or property of another for a particular purpose.
 In this case, a utility acquires certain rights to build and maintain a transmission line.
 Landowners are paid for the easement and can continue to use the land for most purposes, although some restrictions are included in the agreement.

 If specific property is encumbered by a blanket easement and the easement does not include a definite and specific description of the location or width, a landowner may submit an easement definition request.

 Any use of the property under a transmission line that is not permitted in the terms of the easement is considered an encroachment and must be approved by Xcel Energy.
-When a property owner would like to make changes to the land, plant trees or shrubs or construct something on the right-of-way, permission must be granted by Xcel Energy.
-In some cases Xcel Energy may own the land in fee that hosts electric facilities.
-Requests to encroach on fee-owned property typically take longer to review, are determined on a case-by-case basis, and could be less likely to be approved.
-Encroachment requests are reviewed individually and requirements will vary from case to case.
-To apply for an encroachment request you can fill out this application.
-View encroachment guidelines.
+When a property owner would like to make changes to the land – by planting trees or shrubs or building something on the right-of-way – permission must be granted by Xcel Energy.
+In some cases, Xcel Energy may own the land in fee that hosts electric facilities.
+Requests to encroach on fee-owned property typically take longer to review, are determined on a case-by-case basis and may not be approved.
+Encroachment requests are reviewed individually, and requirements will vary from case to case.
+For more information and to apply for an Encroachment Review, please visit the Encroachments Review page.

 If you have questions about what you can do in the transmission right-of-way, please email or call us with questions.